Business and Event Guidance

 - Attendees and staff should stay home when sick

-- Maintain a distance of at least 6 feet between all persons not of the same household
+- Encourage social distancing between all persons not of the same household

 - Wash your hands often and avoid touching your face

 If you are considering hosting an event during 2021, it is important to make preparations before the event to promote and ensure healthy behaviors, environments, and operations that reduce the spread of COVID-19.
-In addition to Linn County Public Health’s Actions to Combat COVID-19, review the Centers for Disease Control and Prevention (CDC) Considerations for Events and Gatherings guidance for planning an event or gathering.
+Review the Centers for Disease Control and Prevention (CDC) Considerations for Events and Gatherings guidance for planning an event or gathering.

 The CDC also has an Events and Gatherings: Readiness and Planning Tool that will provide guidance for your event or gathering.